chinamike65/hugo-tuolesi/content/book3/book3en.md

 155

-(5) Please turn the Dharma wheel to support all the world's lamps in the ten directions.
-Those who first achieved Bodhi, I now urge them all to turn them on the unsurpassed wonderful Dharma wheel.
+#####  (5) Please turn the Dharma wheel to support all the world's lamps in the ten directions.

+Those who first achieved enlihtenment, I now urge them all to turn the unsurpassed wonderful Dharma wheel.

 The fifth branch is asking to turn the wheel of Dharma.
 To turn the wheel of Dharma is to teach the scriptures and spread the Dharma.

 When a Bodhisattva first became a Buddha, he would not take the initiative to preach the scriptures and preach the Dharma.
 Someone needed to ask for the Dharma.
 If no one asked for the Dharma, the Buddha would pass away and leave the world.

-After Buddha Shakyamuni became a Buddha, he did not teach the Dharma for seventy-seven forty-nine days, because no one asked for the Dharma.
+After Boddhisattva Shakyamuni became a Buddha, he did not teach the Dharma for forty-nine days, seven weeks, because no one asked for the Dharma.

-Forty-nine days later, Emperor Shitian and Dabra Tianwang went to seek the Dharma, Emperor Shitian offered a conch shell, and Dabra Tianwang offered a golden wheel.
+Forty-nine days later, Indra and Brahma went to seek the Dharma, Indra offered a conch shell, and Brahma offered a golden wheel.

-After making offerings and seeking the Dharma, Shakyamuni Buddha began to first turn to the Four Noble Dharma, the second to the Dharma of No Signs, and the third to the Dharma of Righteousness.
+After making offerings and seeking the Dharma, Shakyamuni Buddha began to first turn to the Four Noble Truths, the second to the Dharma of Emptiness, and the third to the Dharma of Buddha Nature.
 He taught 84,000 Dharmas.

 Now, we visualize that the Buddhas and Bodhisattvas in the merit fields are also first-time Buddhas, and we also come to seek the Dharma.

-Visualize yourself as the Emperor Shatian or the Great Brahma King, or you can just be yourself, hold a golden wheel or conch shell in your hand, make offerings to the Buddhas, and then ask the Buddhas to teach the sutras and preach the Dharma, and save all sentient beings.
+Visualize yourself as Indra or Brahma, or you can just be yourself, hold a golden wheel or conch shell in your hand, make offerings to the Buddhas, and then ask the Buddhas to read the sutras and teach the Dharma, and save all sentient beings.

 As mentioned earlier, the scriptures say that all Buddhas and Tathagatas will transform into masters to save sentient beings.

-In this way, there are countless masters who have manifested as Buddhas and Tathagatas, preaching scriptures and teachings in our southern Jambuvidpa continent.
+In this way, there are countless masters who have manifested as Buddhas and Tathagatas, preaching scriptures and teachings in our southern Jambudvipa continent.

 156

 Seeking the law is very important.

 The fourth Panchen Lama lived to be ninety-three years old.
-A few years before the master passed away, the disciples thought that the master was too old to teach the scriptures every day.
-Block it back.
+A few years before the Lama passed away, the disciples thought that he was too old to teach the scriptures every day and that he should reduce his workload.

 After such a period of time, when the Fourth Panchen Lama saw that no one was seeking the Dharma, and that what he had done in the world had been done, he passed away.